Here’s my guide to spending 10 perfect days in Central Europe.

 In gratitude, she produced 15 children.
 Mirabell was given the usual Baroque facelift in 1721.

 The interior is exceedingly lavish.
 The highlight is the Marble Hall, flashy with marble, stucco marble, and gilded stucco.
 It almost looks like a painting.
 The hall hosts classical concerts and is a wedding venue — what a backdrop.

 In the evening, drive or take the high speed train to Budapest.
-The train takes about 5 hours, so you will arrive in Salzburg late.
+The train takes about 5 hours, so you will arrive in Budapest late.